srenevey/neuro/README.md

 # neuro
 [Homepage](https://srenevey.github.io/neuro) • [API Documentation](https://srenevey.github.io/neuro/api) • [Examples](https://srenevey.github.io/neuro/examples)

 Neuro is a deep learning library that runs on the GPU.
 The architecture of the library is inspired by Keras and works by stacking layers.
-Currently supported layers are:
+The library supports the following layers:

 * BatchNorm
 * Conv2D (currently broken, see note 2 below)